 We all have now seen the Madness of Wanda in her series but Speaking about Wanda Maximoff’s origin story, Elizabeth Olsen used the term “gypsy” to describe the character.
-On the episode, she was discussing her character Wanda Maximoff/Scarlet Witch and some of the character’s roots and backstory.
+In the episode, she was discussing her character Wanda Maximoff/Scarlet Witch, and some of the character’s roots and backstory.

 The term, however, is considered offensive for its derogatory implications against people of Romani descent.

 The debate over the racist connotation of the term “gypsy” is a debate that takes place mainly in Europe and the United States.

 Originally, the word was used to describe the nomadic people of Romani descent.
 However, over time, the term gained prejudiced contours, being used as an offense.

 And apparently, the outrage was only fueled by Elizabeth Olsen having used the term to describe Wanda in the past and being expressly told it was offensive.
 This happened back in 2015 when she first took the role.
 It doesn’t help that in her past quote, she was clearly using the word to describe a “lesser” person.

 As the interview was conducted in 2015, everything indicates that Elizabeth Olsen was just unaware of the racist sense of the word.
 She was later Defended by fans after being labeled a ‘Racist’ Following Old Catwoman Comments.